Benchmarks & Industry Insights

 The importance of authenticity

-Reddit reaches technical decision-makers that LinkedIn and Google miss.
-SaaS growth leaders waste budget targeting job titles on LinkedIn, hoping to catch IT directors during business hours.
-Reddit finds those same directors discussing actual implementation problems in r/sysadmin at 11 PM when they're researching solutions.
-You're not interrupting their feed: you're joining conversations they initiated about problems your product solves.
+Reddit reaches technical decision-makers that LinkedIn and Google can miss.
+SaaS growth leaders often waste budget targeting job titles on LinkedIn and hoping to catch IT directors during business hours.
+Reddit can reach those same people when they're discussing implementation problems in communities like r/sysadmin.
+You're joining conversations they already started about problems your product solves.

 How to build Reddit ads that generate qualified pipeline